Guppy16/NNs-and-Deep-Learning/notes/2-Backpropagation.md

-# How the backpropogation algorithm works
+# How the backpropagation algorithm works

 This markdown file contains my notes on Chapter 2 of the book [Neural Networks and Deep Learning]([url](http://neuralnetworksanddeeplearning.com/chap2.html)).
 It is essentially a bank of equation derivations: